-- A statement that the Bid is submitted in response to the "ARP COVID-19 Test Kits and Harm Reduction Products Distribution Services, IFB #2024-003-ARP." - b.
-The Bid amount for ARP COVID-19 Test Kits and Harm Reduction Products Distribution Services. - c.
+- a.
+A statement that the Bid is submitted in response to the "ARP COVID-19 Test Kits and Harm Reduction Products Distribution Services.
+IFB #2024-007-ARP." - b.
+The Bid amount for ARP COVID-19 Test Kits and Harm Reduction Products Distribution Services.

+- c.
 A statement that the Bidder will bear sole and complete responsibility for all work as outlined in Appendix A (Contract) and as defined in Exhibit A (Statement of Work). - d.
+A statement indicating whether the Bidder intends to perform the contract as a single Bidder or intends to use subcontractor(s)/consultant(s).
+If Bidder will utilize subcontractor(s)/consultant(s) to meet the minimum mandatory requirements and perform any of the services, Bidder must identify each proposed subcontractor(s)/consultants. - d.
 The name, telephone number, and e-mail address of the Bidder's representative/contact person for the Bid. - e.
 The signature of the agency's Executive Director, Chief Executive Officer, or other authorized designee, with a statement that the designee is authorized to bind the Bidder in a Contract.